ldelossa/gh.nvim/README.md

   }
 ```

-Then call the setup function for both Litee.nvim and GH.nvim.
+Then call the setup function for both Litee.nvim and `gh.nvim`.
 Make sure you setup
-Litee.nvim before GH.nvim!
-The default configuration for GH.nvim is shown below (the
+Litee.nvim before `gh.nvim`!
+The default configuration for `gh.nvim` is shown below (the
 default configuration for Litee.nvim can be found on it's Github page).

 ```lua